xingboyang20/ace-configuration-api-samples/basics/docs/CONFIGURATOR.md

 - The id (`productId`) of the product to configure which we get by looking in the URL.
 - The path (`packagePath`) of the package that contains the product which we get from the variable defined in the `.env` file.
 - Any assignments (`assignments`) passed into the function as arguments, see section about [making assignments](#making-assignments).

+After we get a response from the endpoint, we update the component state with `sections` and `removedAssignments`. `sections` contains a structuring of variables we can use when we [render the UI](#UI-from-response). `removedAssignments` contains  the [assignments](#making-assignments) from our request that were removed to keep the configuration valid.
+We can use them to display messages to users that they tried to assign invalid values.

 We call this function when the component is mounted.